Virtual Reality Metaversity

 Professor Ethell Vereen asked for a barber shop so the young men in his biology class could freely discuss sensitive health issues.
 Professor Muhsinah Morris needed life size molecules that could be constructed and deconstructed — while in space on a starship!
 Professor Ovell Hamilton would teach world history while traveling the world from Africa to Europe to Japan.
 And Dr. Tanya Clark will teach fantasy literature in a Hogwart’s style school known as Mystvale College.

 You can see that the grades, engagement and satisfaction all were superior using the metaversity teaching campus.
+Students prefer learning in a 3D virtual reality classroom environment.

-The Power of the Metaverse Campus
+The Power of the Metaversity Campus

 Instead of viewing complex molecules in a book or perhaps a 2D video, you can stand in a room with your professor and hold a 3 foot wide molecule in your hand, then deconstruct it and reconstruct it.
 Because it’s all digital and created in spatial 3D, there are enough molecules for everyone in the classroom and then plenty more.